aryatathe/cogoport-lba/README.md

 - no way to delete user, delete list, etc.
 - deleting a blog doesn't remove it from other users bookmarks, lists, and similar issues which crash server
-- payment works as pay-per-view basis, user starts with 5 blogs and
+- payment works as pay-per-view basis, user starts with 5 blogs and pays fixed amount per view

 ## Incomplete Story Points